9elements/LinuxBootSMM/README.md

 | Stacks                 |  [SMBASE + 8000H + 7E00H] -> (up to) [SMBASE+ 8000H + FFFF8000H] |

 ### SMBASE Relocation
 As mentioned above, the base address for SMRAM is 30000H (default SMBASE).
 Software can relocate the SMRAM by setting SMBASE field in the saved state map (7EF8H) to the new value.
 The SMBASE register is reloaded by the RSM instruction on each SMM exit, which results in the following SMI requests to use the new SMBASE value.
-On multiprocessor systems, SMBASE Relocation is used to adjust ensure the SMBASE for each CPU is different so that State Save Areas do not overlap.
+On multiprocessor systems, SMBASE Relocation is used to ensure the SMBASE for each CPU is different so that State Save Areas do not overlap.

 ## Overview of coreboot SMM initialization